Goshe00/Assistive-Switch-Testing-System---CG65/Software/NeoPrint/README.md

 4. Select a baud rate of 115200 [2] and press Connect
 5. Select the port connected to the microcontroller [3] (see Device Manager > Ports)
 6. Select a baud rate of 115200 [4]  and press Connect
-7. Select the button profile for the button-under-test [5]
-8. Enter the x coordinate of the desired test position [6]
+7. Enter the x coordinate of the desired test position [6]
-9. Enter the y coordinate of the desired test position [7]
+8. Enter the y coordinate of the desired test position [7]
-10. Press Generate [8]
+9. Press Generate [8]
-11. Press TESTBY [9]
+10. Press TESTBY [9]
-12. Wait for the test to complete and view results on the bottom right [10]
+11. Wait for the test to complete and view results on the bottom right [10]

 ### Multi Test-point Mode